Rolands-Laucis/Socio/README.md

 [Simple Documentation](https://github.com/Rolands-Laucis/Socio/blob/master/Documentation.md) page to see direct examples and explanations of how to use various parts of the lib.

+Ready for use in your small to mid sized web app 🥰 feedback is welcome.

 ### Instalation
 In your Node.js project root dir:
 ```bash